systemslab/systemslab.github.io/_news/bigelow-paper-accepted.md

 ---
 title: Computer Science Ph.D. student David Bigelow and Scott Brandt paper is accepted for IEEE Symposium 2010
 date:   2010-03-19 00:00:00 -0800
+blurb: The 26th IEEE Symposium on Massive Storage Systems and Technologies Research Track (MSST2010) program committee informed David Bigelow that his paper has been accepted to appear as a long paper in the  conference.
 ---
-Computer Science Ph.D. student David Bigelow and Scott Brandt paper is accepted for IEEE Symposium 2010.

 The 26th IEEE Symposium on Massive Storage Systems and Technologies: Research Track (MSST2010) program committee informed David Bigelow that his paper has been accepted to appear as a long paper in the  conference.